Kevin-Kiprotich/Coastal_Erosion_Backend/README.md

 ```

 ## Authentication
 Using ```axios``` you can send a request and then get a response which is a dictionary with a response message and boolean to show whether login or registration was successful.
-Remember to pass ```withCredentials=true``` when sending the login request.
-This will send a httponly cookie that the server will use to automatically authenticate the user.

 ### Login sequence
 * Make a **POST** request to SERVER_URL/api/login/.
 The payload should be in this format: